Some open problems on multiple ergodic averages: Some useful notions

 \subsection{Recurrence}

-The next notions are used to describe multiple recurrence properties of a single sequence: \begin{definition} We say that the sequence of integers $(a(n))$ is \begin{itemize} \item {\em good for $\ell$-recurrence of powers} if for every $k_1,\ldots, k_\ell\in\Z$, every invertible measure preserving system $(X,\mathcal{B},\mu,T)$, and set $A\in \mathcal{B}$ with $\mu(A)>0$, we have
+The next notions are used to describe multiple recurrence properties of a collection of possibly different sequences: \begin{definition} The collection of sequences of integers $\{(a_1(n)),\ldots, (a_\ell(n))\}$ is \begin{itemize} \item {\em good for $\ell$-recurrence of a single transformation} if for every system $(X,\X,\mu,T)$ and set $A\in \X$ with $\mu(A)>0$, we have